-His post today is about lean operational aspects of a Krispy Kreme donuts store.
-It’s really a donut production facility with a cash register.
+His post today is about the Lean operational aspects of a Krispy Kreme donuts store.
+It's really a donut production facility with a cash register.

 “The founder of Krispy Kreme was unfamiliar with Lean, but he understood his customer's needs: the right donut, perfectly made, and on time.
 Pretty simple.
 So, his solution was to create a hole in his kitchen to the street in order to get the donut to the customer quicker: Simple innovation and very customer-centric.”

-He has some othe good insights, be sure to check out his blog and the rest of his posting.
+He has some other good insights, be sure to check out his blog and the rest of his posting.